 Globally, the variation in what people believe in, or are motivated by, is almost endless, so how can company content remain relevant and consistent at the same time?
-Airbnb - valued at $38 billion with operations in 191 countries and regions, has a global brand strategy that offers up some key answers.
+Airbnb - valued at $53.96 billion as of 2022 with operations in as many as 220 countries and regions as of 2022, has a global brand strategy that offers up some key answers.

-At the heart of Airbnb’s global brand strategy is that as a brand, it thinks, acts and behaves a global citizen.
+At the heart of Airbnb’s global brand strategy is that as a brand, it thinks, acts and behaves like a global citizen.
 As a starting point, this means speaking new localized languages to be able to communicate effectively in different environments.
-To provide content in 26 different languages, AirBnB use a highly sophisticated translation management tool that ensures the brand’s content is accessible to as many people as possible.
+To provide content in more than 26 different languages, Airbnb uses a highly sophisticated translation management tool that ensures the brand’s content is accessible to as many people as possible.

 Give employees tools for global brand positioning

-For instance, PANDORA, known world-wide for its contemporary jewellery designs, sells its products in more than 100 countries across 7,900 points of sales.
+For instance, PANDORA, known worldwide for its contemporary jewelry designs, sells its products in more than 100 countries across 7,900 points of sales.
 This global presence matched with rapid growth called for a stronger focus on brand integrity and consistency of both internal and external communications.

 However, brand managers were becoming increasingly aware of the escalating challenge of monitoring whether or not employees were using on-brand documents and digital assets in each of their stores and offices.

 Templafy worked with Pandora to help centralize its content creation, providing employees with the cloud-hosted tools they needed to easily create on-brand communications.